61c-teach/course-notes/README.md

-# Data 6: Course Notes
+# CS 61C: Course Notes

-Course notes for Data 6, based on the Stat course-site-quarto template.
+Course notes for CS 61C, based on the Stat course-site-quarto template.

 Quick reference:
 - Use VS Code with Quarto extensions to update and preview notes locally.